 A major benefit of Facebook Advertising is its ability to target your exact audience by age, interests, behaviour, gender and location.
-Think of who your average customer is you can use Facebook Advertising as a way to really engage with them on and offer them products and deals they can hardly refuse!
+Think of who your average customer is.
+Now you can use Facebook Advertising as a way to really engage with them and offer products and deals they won’t be able to refuse!

-For example, if you own a salon your Facebook Ad can target people who have shown a specific interest in hair and beauty.
-This means your Ad will pop up on their Facebook newsfeed and you’ll be appealing to people who would be more likely to purchase from you.
+For example, if you own a salon, your Facebook Ad can target people who have shown a specific interest in hair and beauty.
+This means your ad will pop up on their Facebook news feed and you’ll be appealing directly to potential customers.

-Another example is that Facebook Ads can target users specifically in your local area.
-For instance, if you run an electronics shop then Facebook will target customers in your chosen geographical region near your store.
+Facebook Ads can also target users specifically in your local area.
+For instance, if you run an electronics shop, then Facebook will target customers in the same area as your store.

 Real time measurements

 Facebook ad campaigns are measurable, giving you the ability to assess if they’re a worthwhile expense.
 You have insight into how many impressions, clicks and conversions each ad brings and you’re able to see these stats in real time.
 The advantage here is you can adjust your ad immediately based on their current performance.

 Drive customers to your physical store